-When it starts to come together, get your hands in there and start pressing it together, sort of in the same way that you would knead cookie dough.
+When it starts to come together, get your hands in there and start pressing it together, sort of in the same way that you would make cookie dough.
 You’ll need to work quite quickly here to avoid the wet mixture from hardening before everything’s combined.
 It will look a little crumbly at this point but don’t worry.

 Once you’ve formed a dough that all of the icing sugar has dissolved into, your dairy-free peanut butter fudge is ready!
 I told you it was easy!
 You can finish here if you like.
-Just roll small pieces of dough at a time into balls or other shapes (using a cookie cutter) and eat as is.
+Just roll small pieces of dough at a time into balls or other shapes using a cookie cutter, and eat as is.

 Using clean fingers or the back of a spoon, press the dough into the pan until flat and even.
 Top with crushed peanuts and chopped dark chocolate (if desired) and gently press them into the mixture using your fingers.

 Refrigerate it for an hour or so, to help it hold its shape, then cut into squares.
-This mixture will make around 40 cubes of fudge if pressed and cut from an 8-inch pan.
+This mixture will make around 40 cubes of fudge if pressed and cut from an 8×10-inch pan.

-- Melt your ingredients in the microwave for speed and less washing up!
+- Melt your ingredients in the microwave for speed and less washing up.

-- Use an 8-inch pan for 40 perfectly thick squares of fudge.
+- Use an 8×10-inch pan for 40 perfect squares of fudge.

 - Leave a little parchment paper hanging out of each side of the pan.
 This makes lifting it out a lot easier.

 Because it contains dairy-free spread, which softens in heat the same way as butter does, this fudge is best kept in the fridge.
 A handy ole’ airtight container will do the trick and you can store it this way for up to 5 days.
-I mean, that’s if it lasts that long- it’s seriously addictive!
+I mean, that’s if it lasts that long…it’s seriously addictive!

-- 2 Teaspoons Vanilla extract (optional)
+- 2 Teaspoons Vanilla extract

 - 2 Tablespoons Chopped Peanuts